 The Council may also consider changes to LAGC IFQ possession limits.
-This may include changes to open and access area trip limits in open area and access areas, or aggregate landings limits (e.g. weekly limit).
+This may include changes to trip limits in open area and access areas, or aggregate landings limits (e.g. weekly limit).
 The Council may also consider accompanying measures that aim to achieve its vision for the LAGC component.